dandan002/ECE302_NavCode/README.md

 ## Usage
 1. Clone/Download the ENTIRE REPO onto a Windows machine.
 2. Open/Install PSOC Creator 4.4 (some parts will break when using newer versions).
-3. Open the PSOC Creator project file inside the folder.
+3. Open the PSOC Creator project file inside the ECE302_NavProject folder.
-4. PSOC Creator will run like normal and take care of the rest.
+4. PSOC Creator will open the project like normal.
 ## Documentation
 Is nonexistant.
 Figure it out.
 We left a good number of comments/explanations in main.c but we never figured out how to insert comments in a top design file.
 That said, we do go very in-depth in our navigation report if you ever manage to get your hands on that.